chriswa81/Home-Mode-Switcher2-for-Synology-Surveillance-Station/README.md

-# Homemode Switcher for Synology Surveillance Station (FritzBox Edition)
+# Homemode Switcher for Synology Surveillance Station

 Bash + Python hybrid script to automatically toggle **Home Mode** in Synology Surveillance Station, based on the presence of authorized devices detected via your **FritzBox router**.